sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_global_options.rst

     lead to **misleadingly poor performance** due to aggressive clock throttling on older hardware.

     Developers should generally use the ``"avx512fast"`` group for realistic performance testing of 512-bit code paths.

+    Users, who have AVX512 Base level CPU but "Fast" is not fulfilled, must manually enable the Base features, despite that the individual flags (F, CD, BW, DQ, VL) may exist.

 *Examples:*